christopherscott/web-utils/README.md

 - stylesByType: created to help identify and extract CSS rules (including selectors) by type.
 For example: find all "background" rules.
 Files can also be edited in-line to remove said rules and insert into a new stylesheet.
 Also can provide stats on rules as well.

 - styleChecker: CSS syntax checker

+- ySync: a specialized implementation of rsync that can send change diffs to one or more additional places, optionally running the files through one or more filters.

+- reToken: a general purpose tokenizer that supports a number of options including recursively replacement on current folder.